STS-50: Spacelab experiments

-The Glovebox facility perhaps proved to be the most versatile new space laboratory equipment introduced in the last few years.
-The Glovebox offers crew members the opportunity to manipulate many different kinds of test activities and demonstrations and materials (even toxic, irritating, or potentially infectious ones) without making direct contact with them.
-The Glovebox has a viewport (window) into a clean workspace, built-in gloves for manipulation of samples and equipment, a negative air pressure system, a filter system, and an entry door for passing materials and experiments into and out of the work area.
-The primary use of the Glovebox was to selectively mix protein crystals and monitor their growth.
+The Glovebox Facility (GBX) perhaps proved to be the most versatile new space laboratory equipment introduced in the last few years.
+The glovebox offers crew members the opportunity to manipulate many different kinds of test activities, demonstrations and materials (even toxic, irritating, or potentially infectious ones) without making direct contact with them.
+The GBX has a viewport (window) into a clean workspace, built-in gloves for the manipulation of samples and equipment, a negative air pressure system, a filter system, and an entry door for passing materials and experiments into and out of the work area.
+The primary use of the glovebox was to selectively mix protein crystals and monitor their growth.
 The Glovebox allowed crew members to periodically change compositions to optimize the growth, a first for space.
-Other tests conducted inside the Glovebox included studies on candle flames, fiber pulling, particle dispersion, surface convection in liquids, and liquid/container interfaces.
-Sixteen tests and demonstrations in all were conducted inside the Glovebox.
-The Glovebox also provided crew members the opportunity to perform backup operations on the Generic Bioprocessing Apparatus which were not planned.
+Other tests conducted inside the glovebox included studies on candle flames, fiber pulling, particle dispersion, surface convection in liquids, and liquid/container interfaces.
+Sixteen tests and demonstrations in all were conducted inside the glovebox.
+The glovebox also provided crew members the opportunity to perform backup operations on the Generic Bioprocessing Apparatus, which were not planned.

 Another of the Spacelab experiments was the Generic Bioprocessing Apparatus (GBA), a device for processing biological materials.
 The GBA processed 132 individual experiments with volumes of several milliliters.
 The apparatus studied living cells, microorganisms used in ecological waste treatment, and the development of brine shrimp and wasp eggs, and other biomedical test models which are used in cancer research.
 One sample studied, Liposomes, consist of spherical structures that could be used to encapsulate pharmaceuticals.
 If this biological product can be formed properly, it could be used to deliver a drug to a specific tissue in the body, such as a tumor.

 The Space Acceleration Measurement System (SAMS) instrument measured the low-level acceleration (aka microgravity) conditions experienced by the microgravity experiments during the mission.
 These data are invaluable for the scientists to ascertain whether effects seen in their experimental data are due to external disturbances or not.
 The SAMS instruments flew on more than twenty Shuttle missions, 3.5 years on Mir, and a new version is presently (2006) on the International Space Station.